 Figure 2: Mini Toolbar

 - As you can see in Figure 2 above, the Mini Toolbar contains most of the text formatting options you may require; it thus saves you from accessing the Ribbon tabs each time you want to apply some text formatting.
 An alternative way to access the Mini Toolbar is to right-click the selected text (see Figure 3).
-This brings up both the Mini Toolbar (the toolbar on the top) and the right-click context menu at the same time.
+This brings up both the Mini Toolbar (the toolbar below) and the right-click context menu at the same time.

 Figure 3: Mini Toolbar accessed by right-clicking the selected text

 - However, the Mini Toolbar you see in Figure 3 is not the one you will always see.
 Based on the slide object you select, you may see a different Mini Toolbar altogether!
 Let's explore more.

 - In the previous step, our Mini Toolbar showed text formatting options since we right-clicked some text.
 Now select the text container instead of the text.
 To do so, click on the edge of your text container, and then right-click on the edge itself.
 This brings up a different Mini Toolbar with Style, Fill, and Outline formatting options, as shown highlighted in red within Figure 4.

 Figure 4: Mini Toolbar with Shape formatting options

 - To use the options within the Mini Toolbar, just click any of the commands or buttons in the same way that you do with similar options in the Ribbon.